EBI-Metagenomics/mgnify-ebi-2021/docs/source/qc.rst

 multiqc and the -o allows us to set the output directory for this summarised report.

-|image2|\  Now on your computer on the left hand bar, select the folder icon called 'Files'
+|image2|\  Now on your computer on the left hand bar, select the folder icon called 'Files'.

 Navigate to Home --> Data --> Quality --> files --> multiqc_results

   Click on file 'multiqc_report.html' which should open in the browser